 Do not expect that the color you see photographed and reproduced is the actual color of the room, space, fabric or paint.

 Use a physical color match, get color paint chips to match what you see or tear out the bits from fashion magazines to make a perfect match.

 Lately I have been using a new trick to talk with my Photoshop guy and get the colors I want.
 Using Google’s image search I select a few jpegs of the color that looks good on my computer and screen, I then email these color sample jpegs to show that color.
-If the receivers computer is a different color calibration is does not matter all they are doing is matching what they see now on their screen to my samples.
+If the receiver’s computer is a different color calibration, it does not matter.
+All they are doing is matching what they see now on their screen to my samples.
 Matched and done.

 Here are some interior photography examples of how the color can shift in photos with different lighting conditions.
 Each of these photos have had careful color correction to reduce the color shifts that had been there in the field.